usf-portal/his4936-dh1-project-proposal/docs/index.md

 ![Kobe and Lebron](https://cdn.vox-cdn.com/thumbor/4Yos1O3PH67Rq840-NwRgQ0waag=/0x105:3000x2105/1200x800/filters:focal(0x105:3000x2105)/cdn.vox-cdn.com/uploads/chorus_image/image/48779957/GettyImages-462505396.0.jpg)

-Lastly there is the "Black Mamba" Kobe Bryant, and "The King" LeBron James.
+Lastly, there is the "Black Mamba" Kobe Bryant, and "The King" LeBron James.
 By following the path that Michael Jordan set for them, these two desired to become the greatest.
 One step that both Bryant and James was signing with Nike, thus creating their own signature shoes, and is one of the most popular Nike shoes on the market.

 ---

 ### Workflow

-When are where you think you might use certain information sources, let the reader know which sources of information you are going to use, and how you intend to get information from that source in a useable format.

-Next, to whatever extent possible, let the reader understand how you envision the overall workflow.
-That is, how do you intend to get from a to z.
-At this stage, you probably have a lot of uncertainties, but you should try to think this out as much as possible.
-What tool(s) do you intend to use for scraping?
-For cleaning, visualizing?
-Will you have to transform the data into different formats, if so how?
-How ensure that group members are not constantly waiting on a single member to complete their phase?
-Can you think of ways that group members can get updates in advance of the finished work, so that they can start their own work?
+For my information sources, I intend on using books from the University of South Florida library and journal articles found on JSTOR on the globalization and rise of popularity of basketball and the NBA, race issues in the NBA, how Bill Russell and Yao Ming helped changed stereotypes on Black and Asian athletes, and how Michael Jordan essentially monopolized the world with Air Jordan.

+For my workflow, I intend to research through and analyze my sources, and gathering information and organizing it into the categories above.
+For my final website design I intend on having a tab for the early stages of the NBA and the era of Bill Russell, the rise of Michael Jordan, and lastly a section that talks about the modern NBA.
+For my data research, I initially intended to web-scrape basketball-reference.com, but I realized that DrGuillermo has already done that and posted his data onto kaggle.com (https://www.kaggle.com/drgilermo/nba-players-stats).
+I intend to use his player data, players, and seasons stats csv files in order to tackle questions such as what is the average height and weight of an NBA player, the average points an NBA player scores in the NBA, the average amount of years someone stays in the NBA, the ratio of how many players did or didn't go to college before entering the NBA, and the ratios of different races in the NBA.
+Lastly, I will create visuals for these different categories through Tableau.

 ---